fivunlm/cppstreams/README.md

 There are so many things to add and improve, here are some:

 * Work with standard vector
-* Work with standard map
-* Work with standard set
-* Work with standard queue?
 * Test it with containers of complex objects and structs
 * Add *reduce* method
 * Add *forEach*